 As a PRDT, you must:

-- complete a PRDT renewal application every year, including a PRDT Renewal Competency Assessment
+- Complete an PRDT renewal application every two years, including a PRDT Renewal Competency Assessment, to maintain your certification

 Consider Advanced Certificate Levels